 PMHS Recertification FAQs

-What are the basic requirements to recertify my PMHS credential?
+What are the requirements to recertify my PMHS credential?

 For full details on your renewal requirements below, see your PMHS Recert Guide.

-1. Maintain any advanced practice certification (NP or CNS) that was required per PMHS exam eligibility criteria.
+1. Maintain any advanced practice certification (NP or CNS) that was required for PMHS exam eligibility criteria.

 2. Maintain current, active, unencumbered US or Canadian advanced practice nursing licensure.